 The extracellular matrix provides the physical microenvironment in which cells exist.
 It provides a substrate for cell anchorage, serves as a tissue scaffold, guides cell migration during embryonic development and wound repair, and has a key roles in tissue morphogenesis.
 The extracellular matrix is also responsible for transmitting environmental signals to cells, which ultimately affects cell proliferation, differentiation and death.

-Products for Extracellular Matrix and Adhesion Molecules
+Extracellular Matrix and Adhesion Molecule Target Files

 Extracellular Matrix Components